Balwant195/MTech-Dissertation/README.md

 - `data/`: Includes datasets used in the study (Hinglish, Spanish-English, Marathi-English).
 - `scripts/`: Code for training models and generating performance metrics.

-## Future Work

-- Apply transfer learning techniques, training on resource-rich languages like English, and then evaluating on less resourceful languages.
-- Investigate the impact of varying degrees of code-mixing and other linguistic features on model performance.

 ## References

 - [XLM-RoBERTa: A Pre-trained Cross-Lingual Model](https://arxiv.org/abs/1911.02116)